libgdx/libgdx.github.io/_pages/dev/-contributing/from_source.md

 ./gradlew publishToMavenLocal
 ```

 This will build and install libGDX and all core components to your local maven repository with the current version declared in the gradle.properties file.
 If you are working with an older branch of libGDX, try `mvn install` instead.
+If you want to include a local libGDX project as dependency without having to publish it after every change, add `includeBuild "<path-to-libgdx-repo>"` to a `settings.gradle` file in your other project.

 <br/>